-National Culture and the Value Implications of Corporate Social Responsibility
+National Culture and the Value Implications of Corporate Environmental and Social Performance

 JEL Classification: G18; G31; G32